omerfarukeker/SVM-Training-Visualiser-App/README.md

 # SVM-Training-Visualiser-App
-A desktop application to visualise SVM training on the Iris Flower Database
+A desktop application to visualise SVM training on the Iris Flower Dataset

 A snapshot from the app: